Human (Oscar Zia song): Melodifestivalen

 Melodifestivalen which was held in Norrköping's Himmelstalundshallen on 20 February 2016.
 The song was performed last at the semi-final.
 It direct qualified to the final as it got one of the first two places.
-On 12 March, during the final at the Friends Arena in Stockholm, Zia performed the performed the song at the fifth position of the running order and got the highest score from the 11 international juries.
+On 12 March, during the final at the Friends Arena in Stockholm, Zia performed the song at the fifth position of the running order and got the highest score from the 11 international juries.
 Overall "Human" placed second in the competition with 132 points.